Benkyeyune/library-system/README.md

 The Library

 ## Description
 This is a web based application that enables a librarian upload new books to the application and also delete the desired books from the application.It also enables the user(Student)to search for a desired book title and if the book is available, the student can borrow the book.

-## Installation and access
-The application is to be a cross platform kind and can be accessed via the web

 ## Functions